The primary goal of distance education is to offer available, accessible, and affordable courses for transfer and career programs for students.

-Distance education refers to a formal educational process where a significant part of learning and communication between students and instructors takes place when they are not physically in the same location.
+Distance education refers to a formal educational process where a significant part of learning and communication between students and instructors occurs when they are not physically in the same location.
 Currently, online courses make up the majority of distance education courses offered at NACC.

-NACC’s acquisition of an online monitoring tool, along with changes to the online testing policy, now permits students to take most online courses entirely from an off-campus location.
-In most cases, students enrolled in online courses will have the choice to complete examinations or assignments either on campus with a proctor or off campus through the monitoring tool Respondus Monitor.
+NACC’s acquisition of an online monitoring tool and changes to the online testing policy permit students to take most online courses entirely off-campus.
+In most cases, students enrolled in online classes can complete examinations or assignments either on campus with a proctor or off campus through the monitoring tool Honorlock Monitor.

 Distance education courses at NACC are of the same quality and rigor as traditional courses.
-These courses require at least the same amount of time as would be dedicated to a traditional course.
-In order to take online courses, a student must have access to an active internet connection with an internet service provider and a functional browser.
+They require at least the same amount of time as traditional courses.
+To take online classes, a student must have access to an active internet connection with an internet service provider and a functional browser.

-Online courses do provide flexibility within a course schedule and may be an option for students who work, have family obligations, prefer an off-campus setting, live a considerable distance from the college, etc. If you are self-motivated and self-disciplined, communicate effectively through various tools, and feel that quality learning can take place outside the traditional classroom, then you may be well-suited for distance education at NACC.
+Online courses provide a flexible course schedule and may be an option for students who work, have family obligations, prefer an off-campus setting, live a considerable distance from the college, etc. If you are self-motivated and self-disciplined, communicate effectively through various tools, and feel that quality learning can occur outside the traditional classroom.
+You may be well-suited for distance education at NACC.

 To begin your future at NACC, start at NACC Admissions!